nuralogix/wmea-sample-app/README.md

 ## SDK Region Handling

-When `apiUrl` is omitted during WMEA widget initialization, the SDK automatically derives the region from the authentication token.
+When `apiUrl` is omitted during WMEA initialization, the SDK automatically derives the region from the authentication token.
 This ensures the frontend stays aligned with your backend license region and is recommended for most deployments.

 If you set `apiUrl` explicitly, you're responsible for ensuring it matches regulatory and latency requirements.
 Measurements are always stored in the token's region; computation occurs wherever the frontend communicates.